ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

-CoffeeShop also serves as nice real-world example we can use to evaluate the effectiveness of different GPT models, which has been surprisingly [effortless on Apple Silicon](https://servicestack.net/posts/postgres-mysql-sqlserver-on-apple-silicon) whose great specs and popularity amongst developers means a lot of the new GPT projects are well supported on my new M2 Macbook.
+CoffeeShop also serves as nice real-world example we can use to evaluate the effectiveness of different GPT models, which has been surprisingly [effortless on Apple Silicon](https://servicestack.net/posts/postgres-mysql-sqlserver-on-apple-silicon) whose great specs and popularity amongst developers means a lot of the new GPT projects are well supported on my new M2 Macbook Air.

 As we already have **ffmpeg** installed, installing [OpenAI's Whisper](https://github.com/openai/whisper) can be done with: